fex01/servicenow-notes/sn-discovery.md

   - Powershell is not being used in any of the ACC-V modules
 - Process: applies Checks and Policies to schedule and collect host data which is triggered during the following cases:
   - Periodic scheduling: A policy-based approach where Discovery is triggered on a periodic basis
-  - On Cl delete: When the computer or server Cl record is deleted
+  - On CI delete: When the computer or server CI record is deleted
   - MID Server cycle: When the MID Server goes down and comes back up
   - Target host cycle: When the target host goes down and comes back up
   - Network break: When there is a break in the network link to the target